OakCityLabs/RealmCoder/README.md

 ## SwiftPM

 RealmCoder is available via the Swift Package Manager.
-You can include RealmCoder in your project by adding this line to your `Package.swift` `dependecies` section:
+You can include RealmCoder in your project by adding this line to your `Package.swift` `dependencies` section:

 ```swift
     .package(url: "https://github.com/OakCityLabs/RealmCoder.git", from: "1.0.0")